National Parks & Monuments

 CANYON DE CHELLY NATIONAL MONUMENT

-With its beautiful, steep-walled canyons and numerous Native American ruins nestled below towering cliffs, Canyon de Chelly National Monument offers visitors the chance to learn about Southwestern Native American history from the early Pueblo to the Navajos who still live in the area.
+With its beautiful, steep-walled canyons and numerous Native American pueblos nestled below towering cliffs, Canyon de Chelly National Monument offers visitors the chance to learn about Southwestern Native American history from the early Pueblo to the Navajos who still live in the area.
 Self-guided rim drives and one self-guided hike.
 Open year-round.
 Closed Thanksgiving, Christmas and New Year's Day.

 212 miles northeast of Flagstaff via I-40 | Chinle, AZ (3 hours) | 928.674.5500 | nps.gov/cach